 The Norwegian government has decided that students from outside the European Economic Area (EEA) and Switzerland must pay tuition fees.

-If you have received and accepted an offer of admission at USN, and have not received an invoice, you need to contact us.
+If you are not entitled to an exemption and you have not received an invoice or information on how to make the payment, you must contact us.
 Remember to state your application number in the e-mail.

 How much are the fees?